 Category: Primary 4

-In preparation for our World Around Us topic, "Life in the Recent Past," which includes the war years, P4 made a visit to the Palace Stables in Armagh.
-We were evacuees for the day and enjoyed a day steeped in the 1940's!
-We started off with an interactive discussion about how WW2 actually started which was very informative.
-We then had an interactive information session looking at the contents of an evacuee's suitcase and learning about what life was like in homes during the war as well as looking at gas masks for babies and children.
+The classes were separated and went to different activities; One was an interactive information session looking at the contents of an evacuee's suitcase and learning about what life was like in homes during the war as well as looking at gas masks for babies and children.

 We enjoyed a picnic lunch before heading back to school.

-This day has really made us excited for all that we will be studying in World Around Us!
-While it was great fun we are all glad however, that we live in 2018 and not 1940!
+This day has been a great way to conclude our World Around Us Topic!
+While it was great fun we are all glad however, that we live in 2020 and not 1940!

 Click on the 'Read More' link to see pictures of our trip.